 Step 3—Prepare oasis.
 Next, we determined the size and shape of the oasis we needed, and then cut the blocks to fit our goblet vases, making sure that we would have about an inch or so of exposed oasis, to allow sufficient space to insert the base flowers.

 Step 4—Soak oasis.
 Once the oasis blocks are cut, they are soaked in another bucket of water, which also contains floral food.
 The blocks will float until they are fully statured with water.
 If you try to hurry the process and force them underwater, the outsides will absorb water, but the insides will remain dry.

 Step 5—Green up.
 Now we start with the foliage and use it to create a base.
 For our arrangements, we used leather fern and lightly sprayed the ends with silver floral spray paint (for flowers), to give it sort of a frosted look.

 Step 6—Determine shape.
 We define the design space by filling in our line flowers.
 These are the stems which are placed to create the overall shape of the arrangement.
 We used dendrobium orchids in the center to determine the height, and placed a loose circle of carnations, mums and roses at the vase edge to determine our width.

 Step 8—Add ornamentation.
-In keeping with the Winter Wonderland theme, we used some silver matte ornaments and Tiffany blue and silver snowflake wired ribbon.
+In keeping with the Winter Wonderland theme, we used some silver matte ornaments and a light blue and silver snowflake wired ribbon.
 Both were attached to wire and wrapped with white floral tape.